scoupar/Stock_Manager_Project/README.md

 # Stock_Manager_Project
 Web app to track inventory.
-Built with Python, Flask, HTML, CSS and PSQL
+Built with Python, Flask, HTML, CSS and PostgreSQL.
+Built in 5 days during week 5 of CodeClan.

+# Cloning instructions

+After cloning this repo use 'flask run' in the terminal to run on localhost:5000

-# BRIEF
+# Brief

 ### Shop Inventory